capaj/vscode-exports-autocomplete/README.md

 ## Extension Settings

-This extension will have the following settings(WIP-not implemented yet):
+This extension will have the following settings:

-* `componentsAutocomplete.enable`: enable/disable this extension
+* `vscode-exports-autocomplete.enable`: enable/disable this extension
+* `vscode-exports-autocomplete.cacheSizeLimit`: size limit for the cache of parsed exports, parsed with bytes npm package, shared among all projects, default "25MB"